bobbyray/geotrail/README.md

 From Chrome on your pc:
 * chrome://inspect/#devices
   * Port forwarding needs to be enabled in Chrome on your pc.
 Cick on the _Port Forwarding_ button to do so and for help.
 * Click on WebView ws.wigo.geotrail to debug the app.
   * The familiar Chrome Debugger showing the HTML, CSS, and javacript for the app appears in a separate Chrome window.

 #### Server Side Code
 The [GeoPathsx project](https://github.com/bobbyray/GeoPathsx) is the repository for the server side code required by the GeoTrail app.

+#### Version of Tools Currently Used to Build
+* Cordova Platform v8.0.0
+* Gradle Distribution v4.10.1
+* Android Studio 3.3.2
+  * SDK Tools 26.1.1
+  * SDK Build Tools 28.0.3
+  * Gradle Plugin v3.3.2